 Purchase of Non-Affiliate Services

 Utility expenses incurred through the purchase of services from non-affiliated firms must be documented and justified.
-An applicant must provide a copy of its procurement policy including information on such areas as the level of signing authority, a description of its competitive tendering process and confirmation that its non-affiliate services purchases are in compliance with it.
+An applicant must provide a copy of its procurement policy including information on such areas as the level of signing authority, a description of its competitive tendering process and confirmation that its non-affiliate services comply with the policy.

-For any such transactions above the materiality threshold that were procured without a competitive tender, or are not in compliance with the procurement policy, the applicant must provide an explanation as to why this was the case, as well as the following information for historical (actuals):
+For any such transactions above the materiality threshold that were procured without a competitive tender, or are not in compliance with the procurement policy, the applicant must provide an explanation as to why this was the case, as well as the following information for these transactions:

-Summary of the nature of the product or service that is the subject of the transaction
+Summary of the nature of the product or service that is the subject of the transaction (note that if there are concerns regarding disclosing the cost then confidentiality procedures should be followed).

-A description of the specific methodology used in determining the vendor (including a summary of the tendering process/cost approach, etc.)
+A description of the specific methodology used in selecting the vendor (including a summary of the tendering process/cost approach, etc.).

 One-time Costs

-The applicant must identify one-time costs in the historical, bridge and test years and provide an explanation as to how the costs included in the test year(s) will not result in an over recovery of costs in future years.
+The applicant must identify one-time costs in the historical, bridge and test years and provide an explanation as to whether and how the costs included in the test year(s) are to be recovered.
+An explanation must also be provided if a transmitter is not

+proposing to recover the one-time costs.

 Regulatory Costs

 The applicant must provide a breakdown of the actual and anticipated regulatory costs, including OEB cost assessments and expenses for the current application such as legal fees, consultant fees, costs awards, etc. The applicant must provide information supporting the level of the costs associated with the preparation and review of the current application.
+In addition, the applicant must identify over what period the costs are proposed to be recovered.
+For transmitters, the recovery period would normally be the duration of the expected rate term.
+If the applicant is proposing a different recovery period, it must explain why it believes this is appropriate.
+Costs that are being claimed on an amortized basis should not be included in historic/bridge years.

 Charitable and Political Donations

-The applicant must file the amounts paid in charitable donations (per year) from the last OEB-approved rebasing application up to and including the test year(s).
-The recovery of charitable donations will generally not be allowed for the purpose of setting revenue requirement.
+The recovery of charitable donations will generally not be allowed for the purpose of setting the revenue requirement.
 If the applicant wishes to recover such contributions, it must provide detailed information for such claims.

 The applicant must review the amounts filed to ensure that all other non- recoverable contributions are identified, disclosed and removed from the revenue requirement calculation.

 The applicant must also confirm that no political contributions have been included for recovery.

+Taxes or Payments In Lieu of Taxes (PILs) and Property Taxes